-- 12) Membranes should be protected from the following contaminants: - 1) pool or garden chemicals and fertilizers. - 2) pet urine. - 3) bird excrement. - 4) refrigerants. - 13) When a conventionally insulated roof will be accessed at least once per month for maintenance of serviceable equipment, the design must incorporate designated walkways to protect the primary membrane at roof access points, equipment service locations and along travel routes. - 14) Where walkways are employed, they must be designed to facilitate drainage of water.
-Pedestals and other paver supports provide airflow for drying surfaces and assist in leveling.
-While pavers must be designed for securement against movement by wind, they should not impede the flow of water or air, and should uniformly distribute the dead load of pavers and predicted live loads.
-The Design Authority may specify - 1) accepted concrete-topped XPS insulation panels. - 2) pavers placed on - 1) purpose-made pedestals or rubber pads (slip sheets under pedestals may be necessary to prevent membrane abrasion). - 2) drainage mats.

-- 3) XPS insulation panels with drainage grooves or channels. - 3) proprietary walkway membranes installed in segments. - 4) proprietary coatings or Accepted 2-part liquid membranes applied over the field membrane (see 9.3.6).
+- 4) An intermediate separation layer must be installed between - 1) PVC membranes and foam plastic insulation materials (because of chemical incompatibility). - 2) all fully adhered membranes and rough deck surfaces in a Protected Membrane Roof Assembly. - 5) Membranes - 1) must be fully adhered when specified for a Protected Membrane Roof Assembly.
+See also 1.6 RoofStar Guarantee: Coverage and Limitations. - 2) may not be adhered directly to a - 1) concrete deck (this Standard does not apply to accepted hot-mopped membranes, or to membranes adhered to concrete walls). - 2) wood deck. - 6) When a conventionally insulated roof will be accessed at least once per month for maintenance of serviceable equipment, the design must incorporate designated walkways - 1) to protect the primary membrane at roof access points, equipment service locations and along travel routes. - 2) that facilitate drainage and drying (Pedestals and other paver supports provide airflow for drying surfaces and assist in leveling). - 3) that are properly secured against movement by wind - 4) that may be constructed with - 1) accepted concrete-topped XPS insulation panels (not suitable for PVC membranes). - 2) pavers placed on - 1) purpose-made pedestals or rubber pads (slip sheets under pedestals may be necessary to prevent membrane abrasion). - 2) drainage mats. - 3) XPS insulation panels with drainage grooves or channels (not suitable for PVC membranes). - 3) proprietary walkway membranes installed in segments. - 4) A proprietary coating.